John Gardiner Richards Jr.

 John Gardiner Richards Jr. (September 11, 1864 – October 9, 1941) was the 96th Governor of South Carolina from 1927 to 1931.

 Biography

-He was born in Liberty Hill, South Carolina on September 11, 1864 to John G. Richards and Sophia Edwards Smith.
+He was born in Liberty Hill, South Carolina, on September 11, 1864, to John G. Richards and Sophia Edwards Smith.

 He attended schools in Liberty Hill and North Carolina's Bingham Military Institute for a short time.

-In 1898 he was elected to the South Carolina House of Representatives.
+In 1898, he was elected to the South Carolina House of Representatives.

-In 1910 he was appointed as the South Carolina Railroad Commissioner.
+In 1910, he was appointed as the South Carolina Railroad Commissioner.

-The South Carolina Constitution had been amended in 1926 to give the governor a four-year term and Richards became the first South Carolina governor elected for a four-year term.
-His time as Governor was noted for his strict observance of Blue laws, even chastising golfers for playing on Sunday.
+The South Carolina Constitution had been amended in 1926 to give the governor a four-year term, and Richards became the first South Carolina governor elected for a four-year term.
+His time as governor was noted for his strict observance of Blue laws, even chastising golfers for playing on Sunday.
+An Act was also passed during his tenure that provided for the installation of sewerage systems in company housing by textile manufacturers.

-He died on October 9, 1941 on Liberty Hill, South Carolina.
+He died on October 9, 1941, in Liberty Hill, South Carolina.